Do You Need a Real Estate Agent for New Construction?

 How do you choose a real estate agent for new construction?

-A great first step is to ask friends and family members if they know any local agents with experience working on new construction purchases.
+A great first step is asking friends and family members if they know any local agents with experience working on new construction purchases.
 If you've worked with an agent before, they can be a good resource, too.
-Your previous agent might have a colleague experienced working with local builders.
+Your previous agent might have a colleague who has experience working with local builders.

-If you haven't found the right agent yet, an agent matching service might be able to help, too.
-These platforms vet agents for you and offer a less overwhelming number of matches than a simple Google search.
-Letting an agent matching service know that you're looking for a new construction real estate agent will cut back on the time you spend searching, giving you more time to find a great new home.
+If you haven't found the right agent yet, you can also try using an agent finding service.
+These platforms vet agents for you and offer more tailored matches than a Google search.
+Let the service know that you're looking for a new construction real estate agent.
+This will cut back on the time you spend searching.

 Authors & Editorial History